 Rooms for Doping Control are required with individual male and female, including disabled accessible, toilet facilities.
-There should also be a desk and normal office equipment for the doping control officers and a seated waiting area for 3-4 athletes.
+There should also be a desk and normal office equipment for the doping control officers and a seated waiting area for six to eight athletes.
 Lockable cupboards and filing cabinets should be provided.